 Dr. Wellborn suggests a number of ways that parents (and grandparents) can instill compassion in our children regardless of their age:

 - Model it: Compassion is largely learned, so be aware of how you act around your children.
 How did you respond to the request for money from that panhandler on the street?
 What comment did you make behind his back, in the presence of your kid?
 What did you say about that idiot driver who just cut you off in traffic?
-Your children are watching, listening and modeling your behavior.
+Your children are watching, listening and modelling your behavior.

 - Notice it: Point out examples of compassion that occur around you.
 It comes in many forms.
 Often, if we take the time to look, we can find those people who quietly, and without recognition, helping others in need, including volunteers of all types.
 Making a game of identifying instances of compassionate deeds you’ve witnessed may be one way to encourage your child to notice and understand acts of compassion.

-- Teach it: As parents, we teach compassion not only through our words but also our actions (See modeling).
+- Teach it: As parents, we teach compassion not only through our words but also our actions (See modelling).
 Regardless of the child’s age, it’s important to teach children how to be empathetic and work on seeing things from another person’s perspective.
 Otherwise it is difficult for them to appreciate what another person is going through.
-Remember what your grandparents, teachers or camp counselors told you: “You can’t know how someone else is feeling until you walk a mile in his shoes!”
+Remember what your grandparents, teachers or camp counsellors told you: “You can’t know how someone else is feeling until you walk a mile in his shoes!”
 Perhaps it’s time to pass along that saying?

 - Anticipate it: Character can be fostered by projecting moral strength into their future.
 In this way, you will be subtly shaping the adult they are working to become.
 It’s never too early to remind your child that the lessons he or she is learning at an early age will help them be a self-assured and respected teenager, and later, as an adult.